 The purpose of prepaid expenses is to identify exactly which part of the payment made is attributable to the old financial year and which part is attributable to the new financial year.

-As at the balance sheet date, the paying Business partner show the expenses attributable to the new business year as prepaid expenses on the assets side of the balance sheet.
-Should new accounting periods have started, all accrued income and prepaid expenses must be reversed by transferring them to the corresponding account of the new period.
+As at the balance sheet date, the paying Business partner recognise the expenses attributable to the new financial year as prepaid expenses on the assets side of the balance sheet.
+If new accounting periods have begun, all prepaid expenses must be cancelled by transferring them to the corresponding account for the new period.

 Deferred income